Creating an App Runner service - AWS App Runner

 3. On the Source and deployment page, in the Source section, for Repository type, choose Source code repository.

-4. For Connect to GitHub, select a GitHub account or organization that you've used before, or choose Add new.
-Then, go through the process of providing your GitHub credentials and choosing a GitHub account or organization to connect to.
+5. Next select an account or organization for the Provider that you've used before, or choose Add new.
+Then, go through the process of providing your code repository credentials and choosing an account or organization to connect to.

 2. Configure your deployments.